Human error led to deadly U.S. strike on Afghan hospital - military

 The timeline detailed by the U.S. military indicated that the 29-minute-long strike began at 2:08 a.m.
 By 2:20 a.m. a caller from MSF reported the attack to Bagram air base.

-It took U.S. forces until 2:37 a.m. to realise the mistake, by which time the AC-130 gunship had already stopped firing.
+It took U.S. forces until 2:37 a.m. to realize the mistake, by which time the AC-130 gunship had already stopped firing.

 “It is shocking that an attack can be carried out when U.S. forces have neither eyes on a target nor access to a no-strike list, and have malfunctioning communications systems,” MSF’s Stokes said.